 When mergers come up, these are the causes often discussed.
-But culture, in part because it is so difficult to measure or manage, is all-too-often overlooked.
-Yet according to SHRM, over 30% of mergers fail because of simple culture incompatibility.
+But corporate culture, in part because it is so difficult to measure or manage, is all-too-often overlooked.
+Yet according to SHRM, over 30% of mergers fail because of simple cultural incompatibility.
 Let’s consider a few well-known cases of spectacular culture clash:

 New York Central and Pennsylvania Railroad

 In 1968, two longtime railway rivals, New York Central Railroad and Pennsylvania Railroad merged to become Penn Central, the sixth largest corporation in America.
 The business leaders at Penn Central did not expect that years of fierce competition made it impossible for the two companies to work cooperatively together.
 The company filed for bankruptcy after only two years.

 When German Daimler (the makers of Mercedes-Benz) merged with American company Chrysler in the late 1990s, it was called a “merger of equals.”
 A few years later it was being called a “fiasco.”
 Discordant corporate cultures had the two divisions at war as soon as they merged.
 Cultural clashes between the companies included their level of formality, philosophy on issues such as pay and expenses, and operating styles.
 The German culture became dominant and employee satisfaction levels at Chrysler dropped off the map.
 One unhappy joke circulating at Chrysler at the time was “How do you pronounce DaimlerChrysler?… ‘Daimler’—the ‘Chrysler’ is silent.”
 By 2000, major losses were projected and, a year later, layoffs began.
 In 2007, Daimler sold Chrysler to Cerberus Capital Management for $6 billion.